nova-video-player/aos-AVP/faq/faq.md

 This is due to a wrong HDMI display mode selected that has a color space not compatible with the video color format.

-In order to overcome the issue, on some hardware (e.g. nvidia shield), you can disable the adaptive refresh rate on nova and force the display mode to be used going through Android setting in display/audio->advanced to match color space to content color format one.
+In order to overcome the issue, on some hardware (e.g. nvidia shield), you can disable the adaptive refresh rate on nova and force the display mode to be used going through Android setting in display/audio → advanced to match color space to content color format one.

 Most often the washy colors happen using RGB8 and not with YUV420 (RGB/8/Rec.709 NOK, YUV420/8/Rec.709 OK, YUV422/12/Rec.2020/hdr OK, YUV422/10/Rec.2020/hdr OK).

 One can check the compatible display modes of your device through `adb shell dumpsys SurfaceFlinger`.
 The video color format used can be checked with FFMpeg `ffprobe` command.

-Best is to use HDMI 2.1 compativle devices and be aware that you can deteriorate the experience if you have a sound bar that would be only HDMI 1.4 capable between your Android TV box and your TV.
+Best is to use HDMI 2.1 compatible devices and be aware that you can deteriorate the experience if you have a sound bar that would be only HDMI 1.4 capable between your Android TV box and your TV.

 ## Adaptive refresh rate on fire tv stick.

-In order to get adaptive refresh rate on Amazon fire tv stick you need to enable it in fireOS settings -> display & sounds -> Display, put video resolution to auto (up to 4k ultra hd); -> match original frame rate ON; -> dynamic range settings disable HDR or set it to adaptive.
+In order to get adaptive refresh rate on Amazon fire tv stick you need to enable it in fireOS settings → display & sounds → Display, put video resolution to auto (up to 4k ultra hd); → match original frame rate ON; → dynamic range settings disable HDR or set it to adaptive.
 If you do not do this you will only have a restrictive set of refresh rates available.
 Note that choosing adaptive for dynamic range setting, your UI will be 1080p, and disabled will enable a 4k UI.

+## How to adjust video aspect ratio and enable projector mode?

+Nova Video Player provides options to adapt video playback to your display or projector setup:

+**Aspect Ratio Modes:**
+While playing a video, you can cycle through aspect ratio modes via the video player menu or by pressing the **`F`** key shortcut.
+Supported modes include:
+* **Original**: Preserves the original video aspect ratio;
+* **Full Screen**: Scales the video to fill the display while minimizing cropping;
+* **Stretch**: Stretches the video to match display bounds;
+* **Force 4:3 / 16:9 / 1.85:1 / 2.39:1**: Forces specific aspect ratios;
+* **Auto**: Automatically detects and trims black borders when applicable.

+Note that Nova prioritizes container-level sample aspect ratio metadata (such as Matroska DisplayWidth/DisplayHeight) over stream codec headers to properly render anamorphic videos.
+Be aware that video files encoded with hardcoded black bars directly inside the video stream can interfere with automatic aspect ratio scaling and display bounds; in such cases, selecting **Auto** or a specific forced aspect ratio mode helps crop or scale the active picture correctly.

+**Projector Mode:**
+Enabled via Nova Settings ("Enable projector mode").
+This mode aligns widescreen videos to the top of the screen (concentrating black bars at the bottom) rather than centering them vertically.
+This is particularly useful for projector setups to align the image frame with screen borders.

 ## How to use playback speed.

 First you need to enable it in nova settings ("Enable playback speed").
-This option is not available when using audio passthrough.
+Note that playback speed is not available when using audio passthrough.

-This feature enables various playback speed from 0.05x to 2.00x.
+This feature enables various playback speeds from 0.05x to 2.00x.
+Two audio speed modes are available in settings:
+* AudioTrack mode: based on the Android framework implementation;
+* FFmpeg atempo mode: a more universal, platform-independent implementation.

 Though accessible through menu/tile while playing, various shortcuts (cf dedicated section) are available.
 Control is also mapped to next/prev track available on some remotes (e.g. Ugoos UR02 BT remote).

-It might not work when you are using a AV receiver (e.g. nvidia shield with samsung soundbar).
+It might not work when you are using an AV receiver (e.g. nvidia shield with samsung soundbar).
 It might cause choppy video playback on some hardware due to funky audiotrack implementation (e.g. Mediatek based Google streamer).

 ## Visibility of external USB drive on Nvidia Shield.